About

 Traditional jazz classics from 1920 to 1940

-Celebrating more than 25 years of Hot Jaz.!
+Celebrating more than 30 years of Hot Jazz!
 Mississippi Seven is a seven piece band that recycles golden oldies and happy, snappy tunes from the bitter-sweet epoch when hot jazz was spreading up the lazy river on Mississippi paddle steamers to gin mills and ball rooms in Chicago and New York.
 The band was formed 1992 at the local jazz club in Norrtelje.
 In 1998 Mississippi Seven was voted Swedish Masters of Happy Jazz.
 Hans Brandgård, trombone, and Anders Alm, alto saxophone, were decorated with the Friends of Swedish Trad Jazz Armstrong-award.
 Click on Watch & Listen for video and sound clips.
 As you will hear, the repertoire includes both well known evergreens, jazz classics and some unusual melodies -- fast numbers as well as ballads.
 Mississippi Seven gives splendour to your festival, concert, event or dance party and we look forward to hearing from you.

 Band members